 1) Make a list of assets and liabilities

 Start with bank accounts and cash balances, moving on to insurance policies (corporate and personal), then pension/retirement accounts (corporate and personal), investment accounts and real estate (being aware that real estate purchased with a loan is debt, equal to the sum of the outstanding mortgage, and an asset, to the extent of the mortgage already paid down).
 From there you should make a list of your outstanding debts and liabilities; credit card balances, loans and mortgages.
 To add a further level of detail to these lists, you could list your annual salary, plus any contingent bonuses in a second asset column, and any fixed expenses (e.g. rent, school fees, cost of living, travel cost etc.) in a second liabilities column.
+This is what is known as your personal balance sheet.
 How does it look so far?

 2) Establish financial goals and priorities